mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So by zazen and by Zen practice you have to [...] to see [the] true nature of the self and then become Buddha – this is [a] pretty usual understanding of Zen practice and Buddhist practice.
 But at that time, in the basic state of existence, I think you cannot be free from agitations and hesitations, uneasiness of your mind always, because you try to get peace and harmony dualistically.
 [You think,] “I am not perfect, that’s why I need something.”
 So that is always something agitating you, and makes your life uneasy.

 But Dōgen Zenji always [says] your basic nature is exactly buddha.
-It is not [just] Dōgen’s teaching, but the *Nirvana Sutra* and also the *Diamond Sutra* and *Prajnaparamita* [*Sutra*] \[says this].
+It is not [just] Dōgen’s teaching, but the *Nirvana Sutra* and also the *Diamond Sutra* and *Prajñāpāramitā* [*Sutra*] \[says this].
 [The] *Nirvana Sutra* mentions constantly that we *are* buddha, all sentient beings are buddha.
 So we have to stand up in the buddha-nature, stand up at the place where all sentient beings are buddha from the beginning to end.
 That is [the] main point.

 #### 11:00